-The average workday consists of 8 to 10 hours in a high-stress environment, bouncing between meetings, phone calls and a strenuous amount of time staring at a computer screen.
-Not only does this wear away at your physical well-being, it can have a strong negative impact on your mental health, as well.
+The average workday consists of 8 to 10 hours in a high-stress environment, bouncing between meetings, phone calls, and a strenuous amount of time staring at a computer screen.
+Not only does this wear away at your physical well-being, but it can also have a strong negative impact on your mental health, as well.

 The solution more and more businesses are turning to?
 Workplace yoga.

 Companies such as Apple, Yahoo!, Nike and Google have all begun offering yoga and meditation at their headquarters, and our team has followed their lead to great success.

 We began incorporating workplace yoga into our office routine several months ago with hour-long lessons led in the office by professional yoga instructors.
 The positive effect it has on our employees’ focus, productivity, and stress levels were immediate.
 These yogic practices have since developed into a crucial part of our company culture, even for employees (like myself!) who had never so much as a stepped foot on a yoga mat before.